 In addition to raising the salary cutoff for exempt workers, the new rule raises the threshold for highly compensated employees from $100,000 a year to $107,432 (of which $684 must be paid weekly on a salary or fee basis).
 The increase is about $40,000 less than what the DOL initially proposed because it is based on the 80th percentile, rather than the 90th percentile, of all full-time salaried workers’ earnings nationwide.

 For the FLSA’s executive, administrative and professional exemptions—the so-called white-collar exemptions—employees must perform certain duties and earn at least the salary threshold.
-But under a special rule, highly compensated employees are eligible for exempt status if they meet a reduced duties test as follows:
+Under a special rule, highly compensated employees are eligible for exempt status if they meet a reduced duties test:

 - The employee’s primary duty must be office or nonmanual work.